 But the product didn’t sell itself.
 Ades had a well-rehearsed sales show which drew in a crowd with a comic’s wit: “When you peel a potato, it doesn’t matter whether you’re right-handed, left-handed, or, like a politician, underhanded.
 All you take off that potato is a thin layer of skin.
 You’ve got no waste; you do it in record time.
 When you come to an eye, you scoop it out—there’s the scoop,” he’d say.
 And with all eyes on him, as seen below, he demonstrated the product with the deft of a surgeon or perhaps a magician.
 Here’s a video of his whole routine:

-From the Archives: Inedible Eggs: The science behind hard boiled eggs, and why they’re often very hard to peel.
+From the Archives: Inedible Eggs: The science behind hard-boiled eggs, and why they’re often tough to peel.